BredaUniversityGames/xs/docs/design/design.md

 ### C++ API

 **Namespaces with free functions**
-`xs::render`, `xs::fileio`, `xs::audio`, each with `initialize`, `shutdown`, `update` and a flat surface. *Instead of:* classes of systems and subsystems with singletons, injection, service locator and similar s**t. *Why:* minimal cognitive load, allows interfaces to be split across files.
+`xs::render`, `xs::fileio`, `xs::audio`, each with `initialize`, `shutdown`, `update` and a API flat surface. *Instead of:* classes of systems and subsystems with singletons, injection, service locator and similar s**t. *Why:* minimal cognitive load, allows interfaces to be split across files.
 There is a single instance of xs anyhow.
 Modeled after libraries like ImGui. *Costs:* There is a single instance of xs.
 Implicit and non-deterministic static initialization.

 **Parameters and return values are primitives and opaque handles.**
 Images, sprites, shapes, fonts are integer handles.
 Colors are numbers.
-Vectors are Wren types.
-*Instead of:* exposing engine objects rest of the engine and script. *Why:* hides the entire implementation, so the core can be implemented completely differently per platform.
+Vectors are Wren types. *Instead of:* exposing engine objects rest of the engine and script. *Why:* hides the entire implementation, so the core can be implemented completely differently per platform.
 Wren is dynamically typed anyhow.
 Minimal headers included. *Costs:* Type errors show up as bad handles rather than at compile time.

 **Lowercase throughout.** Following the C++ standard library coding style everything is lowercase.
 Files, folders, commit messages included.